Breast Milk Leakage (BML)

 - Oversupply and engorged breasts.

 - When your letdown reflex kicks in.
-Can happen when you hear your baby cry, or when you think about breastfeeding.
+This can happen when you hear your baby cry or when you think about breastfeeding.

 - When you take a warm shower, it can cause leaking.

 - Some women also complain about their breasts leaking during intercourse.
 This is due to the love hormone, Oxytocin.

 - Express some milk before your breasts become too full.
 Hand expressing is often used to relieve engorgement.

 - Cross your arms and hug your breasts tight; this can help stop the flow.
 Gentle pressure on the nipple area usually also works quite well.